 Surgery is a last resort.
 This will be performed under a local anesthetic.
 You have to stay off the foot for four to six weeks after the procedure.
 Most people report complete recovery after the surgery without pain.
 Side effects include continued numbness in the area.

-The best insoles for Morton's neuroma, like the Tread Labs Stride, have medical-grade arch supports and firm structure.
-Our Morton's neuroma inserts correct overpronation, one of the main biomechanical irregularities that contributes to nerve trauma.
-Our insoles also will lift and separate the metatarsals, alleviating pressure on the nerve.
+The best insoles for Morton's neuroma will correct overpronation, one of the main biomechanical irregularities that contributes to nerve trauma.
+To effectively correct your biomechanics, your insoles should be firm and align with the contours of your arches.
+Morton's neuroma insoles will also lift and separate the metatarsals, alleviating pressure on the nerve.

-In addition, Tread Labs offers metatarsal pads for Morton's neuroma.
-These are small, cushioned pads that are specifically designed to relieve and prevent forefoot pain.
+In addition, metatarsal pads can help alleviate and prevent pain from Morton's neuroma.
+These small, cushioned pads are specifically designed to support your metatarsal bones, in turn taking pressure off the ball of your foot and relieving forefoot pain.

-For most people, choosing more supportive, comfortable footwear in addition to adding a pair of Stride insoles with metatarsal pads will effectively treat and prevent Morton's Neuromas.
+For most people, choosing more supportive, comfortable footwear and adding a pair of insoles with metatarsal pads will effectively treat and prevent Morton's Neuroma.

 Comments will be approved before showing up.